Animation writers often use a cat's coat color to determine its personality.

 Can occur with or without white-spotting, the white spots can be stark white, off-white, flesh-colored, light beige, light grey, or any combination of two or more of those; the pattern of the white spots can range from locket, tuxedo, mitted, bicolor, harlequin, and van. note

 - Often older, wise, and/or a mentor.
 Can also be fat, mellow, peaceable, calm, and/or lazy.
 Can alternately be mischievous and a bit frantic.
 Can sometimes be mean and/or snarky, or just screw with people or obfuscate stupidity.
-Light grey cats tend to play all-white cat stereotypes more than they play the typical grey cat stereotypes.
+Light grey cats can play all-white cat stereotypes as much as they can play the typical grey cat stereotypes.

 Can occur with or without white spotting; the white part can be stark white, off-white, flesh-colored, light beige for both tabbies, light tan for brown tabbies, and light grey for blue/grey tabbies, or or any combination of two or more of those; the pattern of the white spots can range between locket, tuxedo, mitted, bicolor, harlequin, and van. note